 If needed, apply additional epoxy to the edges of the slot.
 A mixing stick sharpened at the end may be used to apply the epoxy.

-Cut off excess length of replacement material and file to match contour of existing edge.
+Cut off the excess length of replacement material and file to match the contour of the existing edge.
 (See Figure 5)

 Clean the area.